SAI1813q/WalkThrough/README.md

 Verify updated hash.

-Login to UniFi admin panel using your new password.
+Login to UniFi admin panel using “administrator” and your new password.

 ---

-#### 📌 Getting Root Password
+#### 🔑 Getting Root Password
 Navigate to:

 **Settings → Site → SSH Authentication**